6.Physical Properties

 Structural Features of Alkanes

 The structural features of alkanes are defined by their carbon-carbon and carbon-hydrogen bonds.
 Each carbon atom in an alkane forms four single bonds‚ either to other carbon atoms or to hydrogen atoms.
 This tetrahedral geometry‚ with bond angles of approximately 109.5 degrees‚ results in a three-dimensional structure.
-The simplest alkane‚ methane ($CH_4$)‚ has a tetrahedral shape with four hydrogen atoms bonded to a central carbon atom.
+The simplest alkane‚ methane (

 Nomenclature of Alkanes